huzaifsk/portfolio-nextjs/README.md

-# Portfolio Website
+# Huzaif Shaikh - Portfolio Website

-A modern, responsive portfolio website built with Next.js, TypeScript, and Tailwind CSS.
-Inspired by [chanhdai.com](https://chanhdai.com), featuring a clean design with dark mode support and smooth animations.
+A modern, responsive portfolio website showcasing the work and experience of **Huzaif Shaikh**, Frontend Software Engineer.
+Built with Next.js, TypeScript, and Tailwind CSS, featuring a clean design with dark mode support and smooth animations.

 ## ✨ Features